Our tribute to Delta Police officers who lost their lives in the line of duty

 1998 – 2006: The convicted murderer was granted various stages of parole until his full parole was revoked after about 20 contacts with police (due to being involved in fights, accusation of assault and acting in a threatening way to a staff member at a needle exchange).

 December 2009 – January, 2012: the National Parole Board granted Elery Long day parole every six months with conditions:

 - No direct or indirect contact with the victim’s family

 - Report all intimate relationships with females to his parole supervisor

 - Have no contact with anyone who is, or who is suspected of being, involved in criminal behaviour

-In January 2012 the National Parole Board reviewed Elery Long's parole.
-He was denied full parole and remains on day parole.
+January 2012: The National Parole Board reviewed Elery Long’s parole.
+He was denied full parole and remained on day parole until March 2013.

 March 2013: Long’s day parole was suspended as he would not abide by the imposed conditions.

 June 2013: A review took place by the Parole Board and Long was granted day parole with conditions.